MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     The resulting black key produced by this code (along with the previous white key) would look like this:
     ![Black Key C#](../images/black-key-csharp.png)

-1. As you can see, creating each key is pretty tedious and can result in a lot of code since we have to specify each of their dimensions and position.
+1. As you can see, creating each key is pretty tedious and can result in a lot of similar code since we have to specify each of their dimensions and position.
 Let's try to make the process more efficient in the next section.

 ## Making a simple piano keyboard efficiently